 You make the hosts ready for provisioning as managed clusters, and use RHACM and the assisted service to install the bare-metal hosts on site.

-Installing and deploying the clusters is a two-stage process, involving an initial installation phase, and a subsequent configuration phase.
+Installing and deploying the clusters is a two-stage process, involving an initial installation phase, and a subsequent configuration and deployment phase.
 The following diagram illustrates this workflow:

 SiteConfig custom resources (CRs) in a Git repository to manage the processes that install OpenShift Container Platform clusters.
 The